PromCopilot: Simplifying Prometheus Metric Querying in Cloud Native Online Service Systems via Large Language Models: Approach

 Then, for each preprocessed components relation path, we adopt a breadth-first search algorithm to retrieve the reasoning paths in the knowledge graph.
 The pseudocode of the algorithm is presented in Algorithm~\ref{bfs}.
 The algorithm first initializes the reasoning path with the first entity of the components relation path.
 Then it iteratively extends each reasoning path by searching for eligible relations and entities.
 For entities whose entity name is a placeholder, all entities with the same entity type as the entity are used to extend the reasoning path.
 After all components relation paths are processed, we get a set of reasoning paths.
-For the example shown in Figure~\ref{fig:motivation example}, we get two reasoning paths $(service: order \; service)-targets->(pod:pod1)<-host-(node:node1)$ and $(service: order \; service)-targets->(pod:pod2)<-host-(node:node3)$.
-It can be seen that these two reasoning paths demonstrate two real deployment relationships.
+For the example shown in Figure~\ref{fig:motivation example}, we can get $n$ (number of service instances) reasoning paths, such as $(service: order \; service) \xrightarrow{targets} (pod:pod1) \xleftarrow{host} (node:node1)$ and $(service: order \; service) \xrightarrow{targets} (pod:pod3) \xleftarrow{host} (node:node3)$, where pods correspond to different service instances.
+It can be seen that these reasoning paths demonstrate the real deployment relationships of $order \; service$.